H4x0rSpooky/PKMN-ORAS-Plugin/README.md

 > Updates will follow any time

 ## Installation
 Make sure you have a Custom Firmware installed on your Nintendo 3DS, if you don't you can't use this Plugin.
-[Guide](https://3ds.hacks.guide/) will help you through the CFW installation if you don't have it installed yet.
+This [Guide](https://3ds.hacks.guide/) will help you through the CFW installation if you don't have it installed yet.

 Plugin Installation: Download the zip file from the Important Links or from the project and extract it on your PC.
 Insert your 3ds SD Card into your Computer and copy the whole `luma` folder on the root of it.
 Enable `Plugin Loader` in the Rosalina Menu and enter the Game.
 The Plugin should run now if the screen lights up in blue.